armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 ## Details of Script

-The script prmopts you to enter a password for ShadowsocksR.
+The script prompts you to enter a password for ShadowsocksR.
 You can use one of your strong passwords from above, e.g.:

 ```
 m754aJkf8vE2W3H